 Frankfurt

-Frankfurt is the financial capital of Germany, and for many travelers, the gateway to Europe.
-A closer look reveals there is much more to offer; from arts, outdoors, and shopping, to historic building and high-rises.
-Frankfurt has also long been an important center for cultural and tourism activities.
+Frankfurt is the financial capital of Germany.
+A closer look reveals there is much more to offer; from arts, outdoors, and shopping, to historic buildings and high-rises.
+It has long been an important center for cultural and tourism activities.
 Its huge trade fair complex, Messe Frankfurt, hosts important events such as the Frankfurt Book Fair (the world's most important publishing event).
 The city is known for its exceptional number of fine museums covering art, science, and history.
+The traditional cider pubs in Sachsenhausen and the 'Fressgass' (eating street) should not be missed.

-The Romerberg, Museum District (Museumsufer), The Palm Garden (Palmengarten), St. Bartholomew's Cathedral, The Hauptwache, Goethe House and Museum, The Frankfurt Museum of Modern Art, Zoo Frankfurt, Stadel Museum, and so much more!
+Visit the Romerberg, Museum District (Museumsufer), The Palm Garden (Palmengarten), St. Bartholomew's Cathedral, The Hauptwache, Goethe House and Museum, The Frankfurt Museum of Modern Art, Zoo Frankfurt, Stadel Museum, and so much more!

-Würzburg the capital of Lower Franconia is one of the loveliest baroque cities in the country and became famous as the center of Franconian wine production.
-Called "the town of Madonnas" because of the more than 100 statues of its patron saint that adorn the house fronts, it is also the best place to start driving the Romantic Road.
-A famous landmark of Wurzburg is the mighty fortress Festung Marienberg, from where you get a nice view over the famous sights and the pilgrimage church Käppele, also an idyllic spot on a hill above the town.
-In spring and summer, the liveliest place in town is the Markt (central marketplace).
-Here street performers entertain and vendors hawk their wares, ranging from fresh fruit to souvenir trinkets.
-You can also stroll down the traffic-free Schönbornstrasse, with its modern boutiques and cafes.
-The wine merchants here will sell you a Bocksbeutel, the emerald-green, narrow-necked wine bottle that's native to the region.
-It's said that the shape came about because wine-drinking monks found it the easiest to hide under their robes.
+Würzburg, the capital of Lower Franconia, is one of the loveliest baroque cities in the country and became famous as the center of Franconian wine production.
+It is called 'the town of Madonnas' because of the more than 100 statues of its patron saint that adorn its house fronts.
+It is also the best place to start driving the Romantic Road.
+The liveliest place in town is the Markt (central marketplace) where street performers entertain and vendors hawk their wares, ranging from fresh fruit to souvenir trinkets.

-Visit the UNESCO World Heritage Site - Würzburg Residence, Marienberg Fortress, Würzburg Cathedral, Alte Mainbrücke, Würzburg Market Square, and more!
+Visit the UNESCO World Heritage Site Würzburg Residence, Marienberg Fortress, Würzburg Cathedral, Alte Mainbrücke, Würzburg Market Square, and more!

-Big city style and rural charm, Alpine character and Mediterranean verve, art treasures and the Oktoberfest, traditional customs and high technology, beer gardens and haute cuisine, operas and cool bars; these are all ingredients that makes Bavaria's state capital so endlessly fascinating, and so popular with visitors from all over the world.
+Big city style and rural charm, Alpine character and Mediterranean verve, art treasures and the Oktoberfest, traditional customs and high technology, beer gardens and haute cuisine, operas and cool bars; these are all ingredients that makes Bavaria's state capital so endlessly fascinating, and so popular with visitors from around the world.
 Sprawling Munich is one of Germany's major cultural centers, second only to Berlin in terms of museums and theaters.
 It's also one of Germany's most festive cities, and its location, at the foot of the Alps, is idyllic.
 Munich's self-imposed image is that of a fun-loving and festival-addicted city - typified by its Oktoberfest.

 Explore Marienplatz and the New Town Hall of Munich, Frauenkirche - Cathedral of Our Blessed Lady, Dachau Concentration Camp, The English Garden, Beer Halls, Viktualienmarkt, Residence Palace of Munich, Deutsches Museum, Museums Ensemble: Alte Pinakothek, Neue Pinakothek, Pinakothek der Moderne, Olympic Stadium of Munich, BMW Museum and much more.